Divi WordPress Theme by Elegant Themes

 However, if you don’t have access to any specific marketing plugins or a solid theme, it may work out to be less expensive to go for the aforementioned Elegant Themes.

-For complete simplicity, Divi is undoubtedly the most dependable option for those starting out.
+For complete simplicity, the Divi WordPress theme is undoubtedly the most dependable option for those starting out.

 It manages to keep the minimal approach together, without sacrificing customizability.
 It is brilliant for beginners, and it benefits from having more advanced options available, should you need them.